 Ea is the activation energy, for anodic alumina Ea = 0.94

 k is the Boltzmann constant, k = 8.62 e-5 eV/K

-The core temperatures are calculated based on operating and thermal conditions, or roughly approximated using the case temperatures.
+The core temperatures are calculated based on operating and thermal conditions or roughly approximated using the case temperatures.
 Convert to Kelvin for use in the Arrhenius formula by adding 273.15 to the Celsius values.

 Similar formulas in the literature use the operating ambient temperature in place of the core temperature.
 And given the complexity in the calculation of core temperatures, using the case temperature, while not accurate, provides a first order approximation.